Categories

 2. Montreal Museum of Fine Arts Provenance Site

-3. University of Lethbridge, Art Gallery
+3. University of Lethbridge Art Gallery Provenance Site

-Max Stern Art Restitution Project:
+Max Stern Art Restitution Project

 Max Stern’s book collection, located at Concordia and McGill university as well as at the Hebrew University in Jerusalem is accessible online.
 The website also provides images of Max Stern’s Ex Libris‘.